syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 ## PowerShell

 Within the Systems Manager Automation runbook there are two steps where either domain join or domain unjoin activities are executed.
 These steps call a [Systems Manage Command document (SSM Document)](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html) to execute this code.
-Specifically, the SSM Command document that is executed is **AWS-RunPowerShellScript**, which simply executes any code that is passed as parameter.
+Specifically, the SSM Command document that is executed is **AWS-RunPowerShellScript**, which simply executes any code that is passed as an input parameter.
 Below are the PowerShell code blocks used to perform domain join, AD computer object updates, and domain unjoin activities, respectively.

 ### Domain join
 ```powershell